Pierre Fresnay: Biography

 He took the title role of Marcel Pagnol's Marius (1929), which ran for over 500 performances, also taking this role in the 1931 film adaptation of the play.
 He reprised the character in the next two parts of Marcel Pagnol's Marseilles Trilogy, Fanny (1932) and César (1936).

-In 1932 Yvonne Printemps's marriage to Sacha Guitry broke up, and Printemps became Fresnay's personal and professional partner.
+In 1932, Yvonne Printemps's marriage to Sacha Guitry broke up, and Printemps became Fresnay's personal and professional partner.

 He took over the lead role in Noël Coward's Conversation Piece when the author moved on in April 1934.
 Fresnay won excellent reviews, and his stage partnership with Printemps was greatly admired.
 In the same year Printemps and Fresnay had a screen hit in Abel Gance's La dame aux camélias.
 Between then and 1951 they appeared together in eight films.

-In 1934 he appeared briefly in Alfred Hitchcock's first version of The Man Who Knew Too Much.
+In 1934, he appeared briefly in Alfred Hitchcock's first version of The Man Who Knew Too Much.
 In 1937, he portrayed the aristocratic French military officer Captain de Boeldieu in Jean Renoir's masterpiece La Grande Illusion.

 In 1947, he played Vincent de Paul in Monsieur Vincent, for which he won the Volpi Cup for Best Actor at the Venice Film Festival.
 His portrayal was described in Sight and Sound as "one of the most perfect pieces of work to be seen for many years in any clime".
 He also portrayed Nobel Peace Prize laureate Albert Schweitzer in Il est minuit, Docteur Schweitzer (1952).
 La Valse de Paris gave Fresnay the chance to play in a "stylised musical" as a "delightful, lightly caricatured portrayal of Offenbach", alongside Printemps.

 Soldier

 A soldier in the French Army during World War I, he returned to his career a hero.
 However, under the German occupation of World War II, he worked for the Franco-German film company Continental, making Henri-Georges Clouzot's Le Corbeau and other films.

 Fresnay's appearances in films produced by German film company Continental during the war, especially Le Corbeau, caused his summons, brief imprisonment, and condemnation by a purge tribunal after the liberation.
-Despite the parallels between the poison-pen letters in Le Corbeau (in which he played the leading role) and the widespread letters of denunciation in Occupied France, Clouzot's film was banned in France for more than 20 years.
+Because of the parallels between the poison-pen letters in Le Corbeau (in which he played the leading role) and the widespread letters of denunciation in Occupied France, Clouzot's film was banned in France for more than 20 years.